Bin-Rashid/Bin-Rashid/README.md

 I'm a passionate front-end developer with a knack for crafting engaging and responsive web experiences.
 My expertise lies in web design, WordPress development, and custom WordPress theme creation.

-- 🔭 I’m currently working on Nextgen Innovation LTD.
+- 🔭 I’m currently working on tenderbase.co.uk
 - 💎 I’m currently learning JS & React
 - 📫 How to reach me: shawonbinrashid@gmail.com